ibm-cloud-docs/EventStreams/eventstreams133.md

 {: codeblock}

 ## Step 6.
 Run the init command
-Run the following command and the select your {{site.data.keyword.messagehub}} instance
+Run the following command to initialize the {{site.data.keyword.messagehub}} plugin.and then select your {{site.data.keyword.messagehub}} instance:

 ```
 ibmcloud es init
 ```

-You have to run this ocmmand before you can use any of the other commands.
+You have to run the init command before you can use any of the other {{site.data.keyword.messagehub}} CLI commands.

 <br/>
 For information about the {{site.data.keyword.messagehub}} CLI commands, see [CLI reference](/docs/services/EventStreams?topic=eventstreams-cli_reference#cli_reference).